arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## About this training

-This repository contains all of the code necessary to complete each of the steps in the Arc Power-Ups training curriculum.
+In this training we are going to build a Power-Up that's an Apester embed, first, we're going to build the three views that are required for each Power-Up: Search, View, and Edit, then we're going to test it locally with a Arc's testing tool, and finally, we're going to deploy our code and set up Composer to start using it. [click here](https://apester.com/) to learn more about Apester!

 ## How to use

 This repo contains one branch for each of the labs in the Power-Up training curriculum.
-Each branch builds off of the previous completed lab so you can check your solutions as you go.
-For example, to see the solution to lab 4, you can switch to powerup-lab-05 branch since thats where lab 5 starts off.
+Each branch builds off of the previously completed lab so you can check your solutions as you go.
+For example, to see the solution to lab 4, you can switch to the powerups-lab-05 branch since that's where lab 5 starts off.

 ## Prerequisites

 - Node version 10+
 - Fusion CLI `npm i @arc-fusion/cli`
-- VS Code - *There is configuration and documentation setup specifically for this code editor so you'll have an easier time linting and formatting your work.*
+- VS Code - *There is a configuration and documentation set up specifically for this code editor so you'll have an easier time linting and formatting your work.*
 - Docker desktop - *Update the memory allocated in the docker settings to ~8GB – without this update fusion will run very slowly and file watcher will likely break.*

 ## Installation and setup

-If you already cloned this repo, set up the .env file and downloaded the PB data, checkout to the branch `powerup-master` to get started.
-Otherwise follow these steps:
+If you already cloned this repo, set up the .env file and downloaded the PB data, checkout to the branch `powerups-lab-00` to get started.
+Otherwise, follow these steps:

-1. [Clone](https://git-scm.com/docs/git-clone) this repository and checkout to the `powerup-master` branch.
+1. [Clone](https://git-scm.com/docs/git-clone) this repository and checkout to the `powerups-master` branch.

 2. In the root directory, create a `.env` file based on the below .env example and fill in the relevant info.